MailTape/MailTape-v1/_posts/2019-06-02-James-Brandon-Lewis.md

 episode_URL: 'http://mailta.pe/360/james-brandon-lewis/'
 ---

-<p id="introduction"> This morning we are pleased to welcome well-versed saxophonist and composer, [James Brandon Lewis](http://www.jblewis.com), to select three spiritually-inspired Sunday morning tunes with us.
+<p id="introduction"> This morning we are pleased to welcome saxophonist and composer, [James Brandon Lewis](http://www.jblewis.com), to select three spiritually-inspired Sunday morning tunes with us.
 <br><br>
 James Brandon Lewis articulates a big sound and deftly reconciles the worlds of the spiritual and the cerebral.
+But there isn't an easy shorthand for his musical approach.
+Ever since his early releases—_Moments_, _Divine Travels_—the New York-based saxophonist has balanced a deep, gospel-informed spirituality with free-jazz abandon.
 </p>

 # James Brandon Lewis's selection